-- The AOR Configuration utility is designed for use by Java developers and QA Analysts with Java development experience. - The AOR Configuration utility may require some Java programming. - If you do not have Java development experience, work with your development team to implement custom Java testing support.

-• You must be familiar with your testing tool.
-TestPartner's online tutorial provides practical experience with using these two testing tools.
+- The AOR Configuration utility is designed for use by Java developers and QA Analysts with Java development experience. - The AOR Configuration utility may require some Java programming. - If you do not have Java development experience, work with your development team to implement custom Java testing support. - You must be familiar with your testing tool.
+The TestPartner Help contains tutorials that provide practical experience with using the basic features of TestPartner.